Pioreactor/docs.pioreactor/user-guide/30-Advanced/15-intro-python-scripting.md

 stirrer.block_until_disconnected()
 ```

 Save the file with `crtl-x`, and then `Y`, and run the script again.
 Now, the job will run until you log off, or exit the program with `ctrl-c`.
-This is because `block_until_disconnected` will block to program at that line (so keep this at the end of scripts!)
+This is because `block_until_disconnected` will block to program at that line.

 ### 4. Extending our script: more jobs, changing RPM, and adding lights.